 Although social media is so helpful for spreading the word as, we don’t want to put all our eggs in the social media basket (even if it is one of the best free marketing strategies).
 Platforms like Facebook and Instagram are always switching up the algorithm (out of nowhere) and making it really hard for us to reach people who don’t know about our businesses.
 The best way to combat this?
 Put yourself in the driver’s seat by building an email list from the beginning.

-I use ConvertKit for my email service because it allows me to:
+I use ConvertKit (affiliate link) for my email service because it allows me to:

 - Collect email addresses, tag people, and send targeted messages